fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 Based on my previous experiments with various Vision Transformers (ViTs) [3], this phenomenon may be partly explained.
 I found that activating only the top 75% most responsive parameters resulted in just a 0.1% to 0.4% drop in performance on the ImageNet benchmark across multiple ViT variants.
 This suggests that the remaining 25% of parameters have not been utilized and contribute minimally to the final performance.
-One possible reason why Multi-Head Attention is more effective is that dividing a large hidden dimension into smaller subspaces can reduce the number of inactive or underutilized parameters, thereby enhancing the effective utilization of neurons.
+One possible reason why Multi-Head Attention is more effective is that dividing a large hidden dimension into smaller subspaces can reduce the number of inactive or underutilized parameters, thereby enhancing the effectiveness and generalization of Transformers.